incx07/epam-lab/documentation/Software Requirements Specification.md

 ## System features

+### Search and view detail information about TV series

 The mode is designed to search TV series and view detail information about the series selected by the user.

 Main scenario: